-My plan was to travel from Jan 02, 2020 to April 04, 2020, about 3 months.
-Start from Vietnam and then travel Cambodia, Thailand, Indonesia, Philippines, Hong Kong, Macau, Malaysia and Myanmar.
+My plan was to travel from Jan 02, 2020, to April 04, 2020, for about 3 months.
+Start from Vietnam and then travel to Cambodia, Thailand, Indonesia, Philippines, Hong Kong, Macau, Malaysia and Myanmar.

 Did you have to cut your trip short due to COVID-19?

 Yes, I had to cut my trip short due to COVID-19.
 I was supposed to go to Hong Kong and Macau from the Philippines.
 But the COVID numbers in Hong Kong were rising.
-Other countries on my itinerary are not allowing anyone coming from Hong Kong.
+Other countries on my itinerary were not allowing anyone to come from Hong Kong.
 So I canceled my trip to Hong Kong and Macau.

 My next flight from the Philippines was to Malaysia.
 I tried to change my flights, hostels and visa for Malaysia.
 But eventually, after March 17, 2020, everything went for a big six.
 I got STUCK in Manila.